plugxr/plugxr-vuforia-library-android/README.md

 10. Run Application

 > *NOTE*: If you are facing any issues, Please raise a issue [here](https://github.com/plugxr/plugxr-vuforia-library-android/issues/new).
-We will issues as soon as possible
+We will resolve issues as soon as possible